 As many have found, blacklisting the primary video driver is not enough to allow the video device to be passed through to a VM as the

 efifb kernel driver will mmap the BAR of the video card.
 To prevent this you can add the following to your kernel boot arguments:

 Once this is done, after the bios boots the kernel, you should see no further screen updates, the system will appear frozen, but it isn’t.
 The card is now free to be passed through into a VM.
-If you want to see the technical of why this works, see the source code here.

 If you are using a NVidia card as your primary device, after posting the VGA BIOS will not be accessible, to work around this dump the BIOS first and provide it to the vfio device in qemu as